Israel ordered a second lockdown in response to coronavirus resurgence. It’s not going so well.

 Whole neighborhoods and towns have openly ignored rules against gatherings at synagogues, weddings and funerals, particularly in Israel’s ultra-Orthodox religious communities.
 With workplaces and schools shut, parks are filled with families and exercise groups.
 Social media is rife with stories of citizens of all stripes blowing through the official 100-meter limit on trips from home, with many couching visits to friends or family as permitted grocery runs.

-One video of police dragging a celebrant from an illegal wedding was widely shared and viewed Wednesday, with police being pelted with bottles.
+One video of police dragging a celebrant from an illegal wedding was widely shared and viewed Wednesday.
+Police said one officer received minor injuries when members of the wedding party threw bottles.

 'Lot less community spirit'